 I believe that Drupal's low number is a strong testament to the benefits of hosting contributed code on drupal.org.
 This approach means that:

-- You need to apply for a CVS account and as part of that your first contributed code will get vetted by someone experienced.
+- You need to apply for a CVS account and as part of that your first contributed code by someone experienced.

-- Hosted code is audited by the drupal.org Security Team.
+- Hosted code is audited by the .

 A low bar of entry for new contributors is great, but can be dangerous without a strong security support structure.